MysteryPancake/Houdini-OpenCL/README.md

 [Check the OpenCL documentation](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/get_work_dim.html) for more functions you can use.

-The workgroup diagram above is by [Martin Schreiber](https://www.researchgate.net/figure/Overview-of-OpenCL-work-group-and-work-items_fig2_275522832), and depicts 1D workgroups.
+The workgroup diagram above is by [Martin Schreiber](https://www.researchgate.net/figure/Overview-of-OpenCL-work-group-and-work-items_fig2_275522832), and shows 1D workgroups.

 It's also possible for workgroups to be 2D, 3D or higher.
 You might see this with volumes or heightfields.